Vikings will trade Stefon Diggs to the Buffalo Bills

-The Vikings are trading mercurial receiver Stefon Diggs to the Buffalo Bills.
+The Vikings are trading mercurial receiver Stefon Diggs — the author of the “Minneapolis Miracle” — to the Buffalo Bills.

-In return, the Vikings will get a first-round pick in 2020 (22nd overall) along with a fifth rounder and sixth rounder; and a fourth-round pick in 2021.
-The Vikings will send a seventh-rounder in 2021 to the Bills.
+In return, the Vikings will get a first-round pick in 2020 (22nd overall) along with a fifth-rounder and sixth-rounder; and a fourth-round pick in 2021.
+The Vikings will send a seventh-rounder in 2020 to the Bills along with Diggs.

 An NFL source confirmed details of the trade.